zhutoutoutousan/A-study-note-as-a-beginner/computer-science/terminology-CS.md

 - [wiki](https://en.wikipedia.org/wiki/Computability_theory)
   - Complex content, activate progress track
     - [ ] Turing degrees
-## Context switch
-- A context switch is a procedure that a computer's CPU follows to change from one task(or process) to another while ensuring that the tasks do not conflict.

 ## Control flow
 ## Conway's Game of Life
 ## Cryptoanalysis